coleslaw481/piambientlight/README.rst

 Ambient light driver for Rasberry PI using PI Camera

 The goal of this project is to develop a completely passive ambient LED lighting system using a Rasberry Pi with an attached Pi camera.
+Not totally sure this will work, but figured it would be a fun project to attempt.

 .. image:: https://github.com/coleslaw481/piambientlight/blob/master/images/overview.png

+The figure above summarizes the idea.
+Basically a Rasberry Pi with a Pi camera is pointed at the TV.
+This software then analyzes the image from the Pi camera extracting pixel color values for pixels in the green boxes in the figure above.
+The pixel values are then converted to color values on a LED light strip.

 * Free software: GNU General Public License v3
 * Documentation: https://piambientlight.readthedocs.io.